kenlowrie/smd/docs/section/nshtml-doc.md

 [link.ug_ns_html]
 [wrap_h.chapter(t="## [smdhtml.il] Namespace")]

 The [smdhtml.b] keyword is used to construct variables that represent HTML elements for your documents.
-These variables are stored in the [smdhtml.il] namespace, and can have names that are identical to variables in other namespaces, although it is normally recommended that you avoid doing that.
+These variables are stored in the [smdhtml.b] namespace, and can have names that are identical to variables in other namespaces, although it is normally recommended that you avoid doing that.

 Most of the features and concepts just discussed for [link.ug_ns_var._qlink(_qtext="[smdvar.b]")] variables also applies to [smdhtml.b] variables.
 If you haven't read that chapter yet, you should, as this one assumes that you have read and understand those concepts, and will build upon them.

 [link.ug_html_syntax]
-[wrap_h.section(t="### @html Syntax")]
+[wrap_h.section(t="### [smdhtml.il] Syntax")]

-[syntax.wc_open(t="@html command syntax")]
+[syntax.wc_open(t="[smdhtml.il] command syntax")]
     [b]
     [tab.<][smdhtml.b] **_id="name" [E.lb]_tag="tagname" [E.lb]...[E.rb][E.sp][E.sp][E.rb]**[bb][tab.>]
 [syntax.wc_close]